 The idea to establish a public library in Dixon was first proposed by the Women's Improvement Club.
 They learned of the philanthropic endowments for libraries offered by Andrew Carnegie that made it possible for qualifying communities to afford new library buildings.
 Money would be granted only when the citizens could first obtain a plot of land and prove that they could support the ongoing maintenance and operations of a new library.
 Although interest for obtaining a library stayed strong, the town’s population of 1000 residents could not provide the necessary resources to erect a library building nor to operate it.

 In 1905, J.H.
-Peterson a State Assemblyman and resident of the area, wrote to Andrew Carnegie’s private secretary, James Bertram, and asked for grant money.
+Petersen a State Assemblyman and resident of the area, wrote to Andrew Carnegie’s private secretary, James Bertram, and asked for grant money.
 He explained that the city would like a library added to the high school property.
 Since the citizens of Dixon would not be able to afford the conditions of the grant, the request was denied.
-The Dixon Women’s Improvement club was persistent however, and Peterson sponsored a bill that would allow a library to be supported by a special high school district rather than just the city alone.
+The Dixon Women’s Improvement club was persistent however, and Petersen sponsored a bill that would allow a library to be supported by a special high school district rather than just the city alone.

 As a result, in 1910 the sought-for bill was signed by the Governor, and in 1911 the voters approved a tax measure that would contribute support for ongoing library services.
 With that vote, the Dixon Union High School District Library District of Solano County, California came into existence.
 The Library District served residents in a 196 square mile area of eastern Solano County.
 The creation of special library districts was a solution eventually copied by more than 15 other small, rural communities wanting to provide library service to their citizens.